projectglow/glow/docs/source/getting-started.rst

 Getting started on other cloud services
 ---------------------------------------

-Please submit a pull request here to add a how-to guide for other cloud services.
+Please submit a pull request to add a how-to guide for other cloud services.